Paul Pena

-His music from the first half of his career touched on Delta blues, jazz, morna, flamenco, folk and rock and roll.
+Pena's music from the first half of his career touched on Delta blues, jazz, morna, flamenco, folk, and rock and roll.
 Pena is probably best known for writing the song "Jet Airliner," a major 1977 hit for the Steve Miller Band and a staple of classic rock radio; and for appearing in the 1999 documentary film Genghis Blues, wherein he displayed his abilities in the field of Tuvan throat singing.

 Early years

-Pena was born in Hyannis, Massachusetts.
-His grandparents were from the islands of Brava and Fogo in the Cape Verde islands off the western coast of Africa, and emigrated to the United States in 1919.
-Pena spoke Cape Verdean Creole with his family while growing up.
-His grandfather, Francisco Pena, and father, Joaquim "Jack" Pena, were both professional musicians, and taught Paul to play Cape Verdean music, including Morna.
-Pena performed professionally with his father, including a summer spent in Spain and Portugal, where he studied flamenco music.

-Pena was born with congenital glaucoma.
+Pena was born in Hyannis, Massachusetts, to Jack and Virginia Pena.
+He was of Cape Verdean descent.
+Pena was born with congenital glaucoma, and was almost completely blind since birth.
 He attended the Perkins School for the Blind in Watertown, Massachusetts, from the age of 5, and graduated in 1967.
 He then attended Clark University in Worcester, Massachusetts.

-Pena was completely blind by the time he was 20.
+Career

-Musical career
+Early career

-In February 1969, Pena's band played for a week at The Electric Factory in Philadelphia, Pennsylvania, opening twice for both Frank Zappa and The Mothers of Invention and The Grateful Dead.
-Pena performed in the Contemporary Composer's Workshop at the Newport Folk Festival the same year.
-He also played in the T-Bone Walker Blues Band during the early 1970s, including an appearance in the Montreux Jazz Festival in 1972.
-He played bass guitar and provided backup vocals on Bonnie Raitt's debut album.
+In February 1969, Pena's band played at the Electric Factory in Philadelphia, Pennsylvania, opening twice for both Frank Zappa and the Mothers of Invention and the Grateful Dead.
+Later that year, he performed at the Newport Folk Festival.

-After moving to San Francisco in 1971, Pena called the Grateful Dead office, which helped find him work.
-He opened for Jerry Garcia and Merl Saunders at the Keystone in Berkeley and other area clubs many times over the course of the next three years.
+After moving to San Francisco in 1971, Pena opened for Jerry Garcia and Merl Saunders at the Keystone in Berkeley and other area clubs many times over the course of the next three years.
 Pena said of Keystone owner Freddie Herrera, "His idea of an audition was for me to come and open up for Garcia and Saunders.
 That went on for some time.
 Whenever he would have somebody, not knowing who would open, he would call me."

-Pena's debut album was the self-titled Paul Pena, recorded with guitarist Jeff Baxter, drummer Juma Santos, and former Perkins classmate Ellis Hall on backing vocals, and released by Capitol Records in 1972.
-His follow-up album New Train was recorded in 1973 by Bearsville Records and was produced by Ben Sidran (keyboardist for the Steve Miller Band).
-New Train featured Jerry Garcia, Merl Saunders, and The Persuasions.
-Albert Grossman, the owner of Bearsville Records (and best known as the manager of Bob Dylan), stopped release of the record after a dispute with Pena and his then-manager, Dr. Gunther Weil.
-Pena remained contractually obligated to Grossman, and was unable to record for another label.